Free Printable Chair Yoga for Seniors (With Pictures)

 The 7 Core Chair Yoga Poses (With Caregiver Tips)

-These printable chair yoga exercises for seniors with pictures are designed for safety and ease.
+These seated poses are designed for safety and ease.
 Each movement includes a caregiver tip to help you support your loved one safely.

 Seated Mountain Pose - chair yoga printable exercise demonstration